 Nicole strategizes with filmmakers and focuses on building new and exciting relationships with foundations, philanthropists, brands and NGOs, as Good Pitch will engage the European community for the fourth year running at the Norwegian Opera House in 2015.
 She’s also assisting on the US Good Pitch events, Good Pitch satellite events worldwide, and she’s working on the BRITDOC Circle Fund - our newest initiative supported by a group of individual funders.

 Before joining the Foundation, Nicole worked as a television journalist for broadcasters including RTL News and Al Jazeera.

-As Production Manager Isabel plans and delivers BRITDOC's hub Good Pitch events, Impact Labs and the Impact Award.
+As Good Pitch Producer Isabel plans and delivers BRITDOC's hub Good Pitch events, Impact Labs and the Impact Award.
 Isabel also works across the Good Pitch2 Global Program, supporting current and potential Good Pitch2 teams.

 Before joining the foundation Isabel worked at the British Film Institute, the London Film Festival and as a researcher for documentary company GA&A Productions in Rome.
 Isabel completed her Masters at Cambridge University in 2012 with a thesis on performance and ethics in contemporary British documentary.

 As Project Coordinator Ayan supports the planning and delivery of BRITDOC projects including Good Pitch, Impact Award and Doc Academy.
 Ayan joined the team from Norway after putting in a star turn as a volunteer for Good Pitch Europe in 2015.
 In Oslo, Ayan worked with online content and communications at the production company Sant & Usant.